The competition for tech talent is heating up!

 When the organization is small, it’s easy to incorporate the core values of your company into the day to day activities.
 That, in turn, becomes your company’s culture.

 Great organization culture is essential for retaining employees.
-Preparing an excellent employee onboarding strategy is a first step towards.
+Preparing an excellent employee onboarding strategy is a first step towards retention.
 In addition to onboarding, you need to offer challenging projects that will help the career growth of employees.

 Your employees need to realize that they can develop their skills and grow for them to want to stay with you.
 Most importantly, your organization should provide an environment that is conducive to your employee’s growth.